-- " Any of the local inputs: 4 microphone, 16 stereo line or 2 digital AES inputs. - " Any internal generated iQ sources including PGM-1, 2, 3 or 4, Record, CR Monitor, CR Headphones, Preview, Talk to CR, Talk to External, Studio Guest HP, Studio Monitor, Studio Talent HP, and Auto Backfeed. - " VMix or VMode outputs. - Name Override: Allows you to specify a name (16 characters maximum) that will describe this iQ source to network users.
+- Output: Specifies the audio feed to be delivered to the network on each of the four Livewire channels.
+Selections include: - " Any of the local inputs: 4 microphone, 16 stereo line or 2 digital AES inputs. - " Any internal generated Radius sources including PGM-1, 2, 3 or 4, Record, CR Monitor, CR Headphones, Preview, Talk to CR, Talk to External, Studio Guest HP, Studio Monitor, Studio Talent HP, and Auto Backfeed. - " VMix or VMode outputs. - Name Override: Allows you to specify a name (16 characters maximum) that will describe this Radius source to network users.
 This field will override the source name specified in the local Source Profile. - Channel: The Livewire channel designation.

-Specify a unique channel number between 1 and 32,767 that will be used by the Livewire network to identify your iQ's network audio. - Mode: Enables and chooses the stream priority for this channel.
+Specify a unique channel number between 1 and 32,767 that will be used by the Livewire network to identify your Radius's network audio.

+- Mode: Enables and chooses the stream priority for this channel.
 Options are: - " Disabled the channel is off. - " Live Stereo Choose this when the audio output contains live voices or other high-priority audio. - " Standard Stereo Choose when the audio output consists of pre-recorded music or programming.